joshuaadrian/social-feeds/README.md

 * Moved social feed caches to be stored as an option in the WP database.
 * Using new Twitter authentication library
-* Using SASS instead of less now.
+* Using SASS instead of Less now.

 ###0.1.0